julianmatthewman/codelisttools/docs/codelist_maker_README.md

 ### Search Rules

+#### Default

+By default, terms are matched exactly and case-insensitively.
+The underlying code takes the DATA and keeps only rows where in the specified COLUMN at least one of the SEARCHTERMS is found and none of the EXCLUSIONTERMS are present.
+This is implemented using R and dplyr, and can be used in a standalone R script if needed:

+    termsearch <- function(lookup, terms) {
+        stringr::str_detect(lookup, stringr::regex(paste(terms, collapse = '|'), ignore_case = TRUE))
+    }

+    initial <- dplyr::filter(DATA, termsearch(COLUMN, SEARCHTERMS))
+    excluded <- dplyr::filter(initial, termsearch(COLUMN, EXCLUSIONTERMS))
+    final <- dplyr::setdiff(inital, excluded)

+#### Termset search method

-Uses search rules as devised by Williams, R. et al. (2019):
+If "Termset search method" is selected, search rules as devised by Williams, R. et al. (2019) are used (this is not optimised for speed here and therefore may be slow when searching large lookup datasets, and the implementation of the search strategy is more complex):

 -   **Case insensitive.** The term [fracture] matches "Shoulder fracture" and "Fracture of shoulder".
 -   **Words are matched in any order.** The term [shoulder fracture] matches "Shoulder fracture" and "Fracture of shoulder".
 -   **All words must be present.** The term [type 2diabetes] matches "Diabetes, type 2" and "History of type 2 diabetes", but not "Type 1 diabetes".
--   **Use quotes to match exactly.** The term ["type 2diabetes"] matches "Type 2diabetes" and "History of type 2diabetes" but not "Diabetes, type 2".
+-   **Use quotes to match exactly.** The term ["type 2 diabetes"] matches "Type 2 diabetes" and "History of type 2 diabetes" but not "Diabetes, type 2".
 -   **Wildcards allow partial word searching.** The term [diabet\*] matches "Diabetes" and "Diabetic patient".
 -   **Exact matches are never excluded.** The term [heart failure] always matches "Heart failure" even if [heart] were excluded.

 > Williams, R. et al. (2019) 'Term sets: A transparent and reproducible representation of clinical code sets', PLOS ONE.
 Edited by I. Olier, 14(2), p. e0212291.
 Available at: <https://doi.org/10.1371/journal.pone.0212291>.

-### Entering terms

-Enter terms separated by a semicolon (;) without spaces.
-E.g.: methotrexate;ciclosporin;azathioprin.

 ### Downloading the codelist